Before 1 January 2020 providers and residents must do one of the following:

 - information statement for a Residential tenancy agreement.

-To download these documents, view our Resources for support people page.
+To download these documents, including Easy English versions, view Resources for support people.

 Explain certain information

-The provider must explain the following information to the resident and you in a way that the resident can understand.
+The provider must explain the following information to you and the resident.
 This can verbal or in writing: